AzmiHaider92/Perfect-loop-gif-nerf/README.md

 **4. New camera positions**
-After training the model on the scene, we want to use it to generate images to help create a perfect-loop GIF.
+After training the NeRF model on the scene, we use it to generate images to help create a perfect-loop GIF.
 For this purpose, we need a new camera path (points of view) where the starting point and the end point are the same.

 A top-view of the given camera path (assume object at (0,0))